Krzysztof Sobolewski

-Krzysztof Sobolewski (born 20 September 1978 in Radymno) is a Polish politician and former local government official who is the chair of the Executive Committee of Law and Justice, in office since 2018.
+Krzysztof Sobolewski (born 20 September 1978) is a Polish politician and former local government official who was the chair of the Executive Committee of Law and Justice (PiS) from 2018 to 2021.
+In 2021 he became General Secretary of PiS and retained this position until October 2023 when he resigned in aftermath of PiS' loss of 2023 election.

 He holds a degree in administration from the Faculty of Law and Administration of Maria Curie-Skłodowska University.
 Having joined Law and Justice in 2003, he initially worked for Marek Kuchciński in Przemyśl.
 From 2005 to 2007 he was employed in the Podkarpackie Voivodeship Office in Rzeszów.
 From 2014 to 2018, Sobolewski sat on the council of the central borough of the City of Warsaw.